 - Leonard Watson and Taboris Robinson work for DC Urban Greens, in Ward 8, a non-profit organization that addresses food justice in the District of Columbia.
 The team will focus their efforts on issues related to food insecurity, food scarcity, hunger and the prevalence and impact of obesity.

-- Tambra Stevenson and Monty Campbell will focus their efforts on utilizing social cognitive theory-based behavior change procedures to improve health literacy in Wards 7 and 8.
+- Tambra Stevenson and Franciel Ikeji will focus their efforts on utilizing social cognitive theory-based behavior change procedures to improve health literacy in Wards 7 and 8.

 - Kesha Lee and Carlisha Gentles will work to advance health literacy in Ward 8 with a focus on the intersection of functional, digital and health literacies.